-- 1. General. - A. No employee shall unlawfully manufacture, dispense, possess, use, or distribute any controlled substance, medication, or alcohol. - B. Any employee convicted under a federal or state statute regulating controlled substances shall notify their supervisor and the City Administrator within five days after the conviction. - C. No employee shall consume alcoholic beverages immediately before work, during work hours, while at work, during breaks, or during lunch. - D. No employee shall be impaired by alcohol, illegal drugs, or medication during work hours. - E. No employee shall represent Lehi City in an official capacity while impaired by alcohol, illegal drugs, or medication. - F. No employee using medication that may impair performance shall operate a motor vehicle on behalf of Lehi City. - G. If an employee is using prescription or non-prescription medication that may impair performance of duties, the employee shall report that fact to their supervisor. - H. An employee who has reason to believe that the performance of another employee is impaired by alcohol, illegal drugs, and/or medication shall notify the impaired employee's supervisor and/or the Personnel Office - 2.
-Testing. - A. Randomly- City-wide; all departments, all employees and volunteers.
+- a.
+No employee shall unlawfully manufacture, dispense, possess, use, or distribute any controlled substance, medication, or alcohol. - b.
+Any employee convicted under a federal or state statute regulating controlled substances shall notify their supervisor and the City Administrator within five days after the conviction. - c.
+No employee shall consume alcoholic beverages immediately before work, during work hours, while at work, during breaks, or during lunch. - d.
+No employee shall be impaired by alcohol, illegal drugs, or medication during work hours. - e.
+No employee shall represent Lehi City in an official capacity while impaired by alcohol, illegal drugs, or medication. - f.
+No employee using medication that may impair performance shall operate a motor vehicle on behalf of Lehi City. - g.
+If an employee is using prescription or non-prescription medication that may impair performance of duties, the employee shall report that fact to their supervisor. - h.
+An employee who has reason to believe that the performance of another employee is impaired by alcohol, illegal drugs, and/or medication shall notify the impaired employee's supervisor and/or the Personnel Office a.
+Randomly- City-wide; all departments, all employees and volunteers.
+As part of an industrial accident investigation.
+Any employee involved in an industrial accident will be asked to submit to a drug screen.